appserver-io-apps/api-guard/README.md

 First things first, the pointcut; Pointcuts are used to specify certain events at certain places within your applications flow.
 The annotation `@Pointcut("call(\AppserverIo\Apps\ApiGuard\Actions\*->*Action())")` allows us to have a code hook at every call to every action method of every action class we have.
+Let me repeat that: every call to every action method of every action class we have! :)

 The advice references the pointcut using the annotation `@Around("pointcut(allActionMethods())")` and wraps around (hence the name `Around`) all specified methods.
 That allows us to catch every DbC exception within any action and handle it in a central way.

-Using the automatically passed `$methodInvocation` instance we are able to access the action instance in question and therefor using the connector to append an automatic response.
+Using the automatically passed `$methodInvocation` instance we are able to access the action instance in question and therefore using the connector to append an automatic response.

 Tadaa: Automatic validation of client requests using annotations!